klevultd/frontend-sdk/examples/react/README.md

 This example also shows a search modifier specifically created to log analytics data for category pages, _sendMerchandisingViewEvent_ which accepts the name/title of the category to display in KMC.

-In addition, the results of this search include a new function which we can use to log click events for products returned by this search.
+In addition, the results of this search include a new function that we can use to log click events for products returned by this search.

 ```js
 productClickManager = searchResult.getCategoryMerchandisingClickSendEvent()